luke-c-fisher/luke-c-fisher.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior at Michigan State University, working towards my Economics degree with a specialization in Data Analytics.
-My interests are in Predictive Modeling and Data Analysis in solving problems in healthcare.
-Specificially, I am interested in Machine Learning and its role in predicting health outcomes.
+I am a Econ and Analytics grad from Michigan State University.
+My interests lie in Predictive Modeling and Data Analysis in solving problems in Healthcare.
+Specificially, I am interested in Algorithms and their role in predicting health outcomes.

+My story begins at a small summer camp in New Hampshire.
+Here, I came across the simple but valuable phrase, "be a pro".
+It didn't mean anything to me at first—it seemed like a way for my boss to say, "figure it out"—but as camp progressed, It started to make sense; I would think, "be a pro", "be a pro", as I jumped into a kyak to prevent immenant disaster.
+This mantra would repeat itself in my head each time I faced an unfamiliar task; yet, each time I managed to come out unscathed—better than than I was before.
+It occured to me here that the phrase, "be a pro", was not merely a suggestion, but an identity.
+Acting *as if* I was a "pro" made me competent at my job, even if my experience said otherwise.

+Marcus Aurelius once remarked, "Your soul takes on the color of your thoughts", and if your thoughts are colored with a disbelief in yourself, your identity will follow.

 My work
 ======